meflynn/webpage-hugo/content/post/2021-12-12-military-officers-pursuing-phds/index.md

 Are three years enough time for a military student to complete a PhD program in political science or related fields?
 The original post that sparked this exchange is below, but I’ll include other key followup posts, too.

+{{% tweet "1469352835225731084" %}}
 <blockquote class="twitter-tweet">
 <p lang="en" dir="ltr">

-I don’t know who in the military is responsible for creating these programs that are sending officers out with the expectation that they’re going to readily get a PhD in three years, but stop it.
+I don't know who in the military is responsible for creating these programs that are sending officers out with the expectation that they're going to readily get a PhD in three years, but stop it.
 </p>
 — Michael Flynn ((**flynnpolsci?**)) <a href="https://twitter.com/flynnpolsci/status/1469352835225731084?ref_src=twsrc%5Etfw">December 10, 2021</a>
 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>